Online Teaching and Learning

 “Two-Stage Collaborative Assessment” (15:43)

 At present, there is no magical technology that keeps students from cheating on exams.
-Online proctoring services use either live recordings (ProctorU) or recorded video and algorithms (Honorlock) to identify cheating behaviors.
-Technology issues can cause student anxiety that can keep a student from doing well on an exam.
+UF’s preferred online proctoring provider is Honorlock, which uses recorded video and algorithms to identify cheating behaviors.
+Be aware that online proctoring adds another layer of technology that may be problematic for students who are using older equipment or who have low bandwidth.
+Potential technology issues add more anxiety that can keep a student from doing well on an exam.

-- A webcam and headset/microphone is required for online proctoring and must be included as “required” in the syllabus
+- A webcam and headset/microphone are required for online proctoring and must be included as “required” in the syllabus.

-- Honorlock is the preferred provider for courses moving to online due to COVID-19
+- Honorlock is the preferred provider for courses moving online due to COVID-19.

 - View faculty and student preparation information